 Can You Fit This Non-Disc Brake Adaptor On Mountain Bikes?

-Will It Ever Perform As Good As Disc Brake Frames?
+Will It Ever Perform As Well As Disc Brake Frames?

 Not because it’s as good of a solution as disc brake frame would be, but because braking power and quality aren’t really affected by the stiffness of the mount.
 It relies on the quality of the brake itself.
-However, what won’t work as good is the constant readjustment you might have to make.
-When I say constant I don’t mean like after every ride but from time to time it gets a bit bent or moves out of alignment because the attachment gets a bit loose.
+However, what won’t work as well is the constant readjustment you might have to make.
+When I say constant, I don’t mean after every ride, but from time to time as it gets a bit bent or moves out of alignment because the attachment gets a bit loose.

-All it requires is a 1-minute check and sometimes adjustment every now and then.
-But, you should check on things from time to time anyway so that shouldn’t be anything new.
+All it requires is a 1-minute check and sometimes a tweak every now and then.